amc5dg/Run-Faster/readme2.md

   late_mean = StudentT('late_mean',mu=250,sd=10,nu=5)
 ```

-Next we set up the distribution (called 'times') of our runner to sample from:
+Next we set up the distribution (called 'times') to sample from:

 ```python
 with runner_model: